Blue Oak

 suitability_layers = []

-suit_zip = zip(input_rasters, optimal_values, tolerance_ranges)
+suit_zip = zip(harmonized_rasters, optimal_values, tolerance_ranges)

 for raster_path, optimal_value, tolerance_range in suit_zip: